DarrenDavy12/Databricks_Projects/Databricks-Workspace-Setup.md

 ### Step 3: Avoided writing to DBFS
-# Instead of saving to Parquet, create a temporary view for further processing
+### Instead of saving to Parquet, created a temporary view for further processing

 df.createOrReplaceTempView("nyc_taxi_temp")